LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 these operators are visible to the :ref:`methods_current_op_3` reflection method.

-When the same operators are used on several entities within the same source file, the corresponding directives must appear before any entity that uses them.
-However, this results in a global scope for the operators.
+When the same operators are used on several entities within the same source file, the corresponding directives must either be repeated in each entity or appear before any entity that uses them.
+But in the later case, this results in a global scope for the operators.
 If you prefer the operators to be local to the source file, just *undefine* them at the end of the file.
 For example:

 ::